msftrobiro/SAPonAzure/documentation/ansible/system-design-deployment/bom-validation.md

 ## Prerequisites

-1. The check must be run on a system with the ability to run Linux type commands, for Windows this would require WSL(Windows Subsystem for Linux).
-Alternatively the BoM validation can be carried out on the deployer (RTI), as long it has a local copy of the BoM needing to be checked. :hand: There is no provision for running the validation script on a BoM in the Storage Account.
+1. The check must be run on a system with the ability to run Linux type commands, for Windows this would require WSL (Windows Subsystem for Linux).
+Alternatively the BoM validation can be carried out on the deployer (RTI), as long it has a local copy of the BoM needing to be checked.
+This can be achieved by copying the bom.yml file from your workstation/jumpbox onto the RTI.
+:hand: There is no provision for running the validation script on a BoM in the Storage Account.
 1. You will require the `yamllint` and `ansible-lint` commands to be installed.
 If these are not present, the script will remind you and will run without linting checks.
 1. You may use the supplied [example](./examples/) BoM files to familiarize yourself with the process.